 Mandatory PvP Talents

 Sharpen Blade is the only mandatory talent.
 This ability is essential for landing killing blows and is a great way to quickly drain Mana from the enemy healer.

-Be sure to not use this ability when the enemy is at full health, but rather as a followup to a CC chain, or when you suspect the enemy healer is going to spend expensive heals such as Shadow Mend or Flash of Light in a clutch
+Be sure to not use this ability when the enemy is at full health, but rather as a followup to a CC chain, or when you suspect the enemy healer is going to use bigger healing cooldowns or abilities.

 Situational PvP Talents

 War Banner is incredibly powerful vs teams with a lot of crowd control, like RMP (Rogue/Mage/Priest) or Jungle Cleave (Feral Druid/Hunter/Priest).
 Timed correctly, this ability alone can completely ruin the enemy team's setup and cooldowns.
 In Patch 9.2, this ability now also works on Disarm, and has made it so it is a lot more beneficial to use this ability offensively as well to cover your major offensive cooldowns such as Warbreaker.